graezykev/dev-container/part-4.md

   This is another desktop, laptop, iPad, Surface Tablet, Android Tablet, mobile phone ...

-  > I list mobile phone here because in reality you can visit VS Code web via a web browser, although no one really want to do that, just for some super urgent scenarios.
+  > I list mobile phone here because in reality you can visit VS Code web via a web browser, although no one really wants to do that, just for some super urgent scenarios.

 - **GitHub / Microsoft account**